Program at Mercy Hospital brings military-like experience to city - The Vicksburg Post

 “We also have indirect missions,” Snickle said.
 “Sometimes in the middle of a fight they might get a radio call for another mission.
 Not everyone who participates in this has been in the military so we try to keep it simple and try to give them the experience.”

-TCA executive Sam Asadi said the generals for both teams are the same for each experience.
+TCA partner Sam Asadi said the generals for both teams are the same for each experience.
 “That way, they get to know their strong members and their weak members,” he said.

 The 350 participants in “Operation Bone Strike V” came from several states, including Texas, Florida and Pennsylvania and were a mix of civilians looking for the military experience and former military.
 About 75 percent of the participants were civilians.